Oomnitza/oomnitza-connector/README.md

 `password`: the Oomnitza password to use

 `api_token`: The API Token belonging to the Oomnitza user.
-If provided, `username` and `password` will not be used.For further information, refer to [Creating an API token](https://oomnitza.zendesk.com/hc/en-us/articles/360049276794-Creating-an-API-token).
+If provided, `username` and `password` will not be used.
+For further information, refer to [Creating an API token](https://oomnitza.zendesk.com/hc/en-us/articles/360049276794-Creating-an-API-token).

 `user_pem_file`: The path to the PEM-encoded certificate containing the both private and public keys of the user.
 Has to be used **_only_** if there is enabled two factor authentication in your environment.
 The certificate has to be also uploaded to Oomnitza in the "Configuration/ Security/ Certificates" page.